 This is what the singer must do.

 The vocal fold (or "vocal cord") has a layer of soft, gelatinous-like mucosal tissue on the surface.
-When our two vocal folds come together, they create a buzzing sound, much like a trumpet player's lips.
+When our two vocal folds or vocal cords come together, they create a buzzing sound, much like a trumpet player's lips.

 This buzzing sound needs some help; it is far from sounding like a human voice.

 Our reflective resonance chamber is the vocal tract, a tube comprised of the throat, mouth (oral cavity), soft palate area, and, to a lesser extent, the nasal cavity.
 The space of the vocal tract takes the small, buzzy sounds created by the vocal cords and amplifies (or resonates) them into what we recognize as the human voice.

 We also get a portion of the sound waves traveling behind our soft palate and into the nasal cavity, but it should have a minimal effect on the final sound.
 If too much sound goes to the nasal cavity, the timbre or tonal quality will be adversely affected, creating a thin "nasal" sound.

 We can find similarities in a musical instrument like the trumpet.